Coalition of the Pleasant Scent of Servitude: 2006 local elections

-Parliament elections
+Parliamentary elections

 2008

 They competed in the 2008 Iranian legislative election as part of United Front of Conservatives.
 After the elections, their winning candidates formed a new Parliamentary group named "Islamic Revolution", claiming to have 90 members.

 2012

 In 2010, some reports indicated a dispute inside the group, and in the 2012 Iranian legislative election, some members formed Stability Front, claiming not to support the followers of Ahmadinejad.
 Another newly formed group called Monotheism and Justice Front, was linked to Esfandiar Rahim Mashaei and Mahmoud Ahmadinejad.